hack4change/hambasafe-client/README.md

 The aim is to build up a network of trust, and enjoyment.
 Enabling people to be active and meet people with similar passions, in safety.

-Using to-be-defined algorithms, we can assign the likelihood of legitimacy of your portfolio/person as being a real human, and building it up over time via community feedback.
+Using a to-be-defined algorithms, we can assign the likelihood of legitimacy of your portfolio/person as being a real human, and building it up over time via community feedback.

 ## Installation